Annual Town Assembly - Local Democracy

 For further information please contact the PTC office on 01226 370 088, admin@pentowncouncil.gov.uk.'

-To their credit, some community-minded people (including a local councillor) did do PTC's job for them and shared the two-line message to other Facebook accounts in the community.
-These were: Philip Watson, Frances Nixon, Jan Stanley, Ruth Pearson and three more including yours truly.
-Many thanks to them.
+To their credit, a few community-minded people, including at least one local councillor, did do PTC's job for them by sharing their inadequate two-line message to others in the community.
+These good people were: Philip Watson, Frances Nixon, Jan Stanley, Ruth Pearson and three more.
+Many thanks to them for their public spiritedness and democratic instincts.

-Penistone Annual Town Assembly (Public meeting) - 7pm, Upper Hall, Penistone Community Centre.
+Annual Assembly - 7pm, Upper Hall, Penistone Community Centre.
 A sound recording was made.
 The meeting finished at 7.45pm.
 An unstructured meeting, inadequately publicised.
 Only six members of the public attended, although a severe parking problem that evening could have deterred others.

 The central part of the meeting was the Mayor's Report for the municipal year ending March 2023, presented by the retiring Mayor, Cllr Neville Shiggins.
 It was a very full report, enthusiastically presented by the Mayor.
 The Financial Report and other parts of the expected Agenda were omitted.
 This was followed by public questions and comments from the Penistone Electorate to which the council responded well and in depth.